Young Leaders in Civic EngagementRobin2023-10-10T14:45:20-04:00

 The Young Leaders in Civic Engagement award will highlight ongoing or new civic engagement projects and recognize the efforts of the young changemakers who demonstrate leadership abilities through projects that build relationships in their communities and work together toward positive change.
-The awardees will receive a certificate and a monetary award, as well as join the first cohort of the AfSV Youth Ambassadors network.
+The awardees will receive a certificate and a monetary award, as well as join the AfSV Youth Ambassadors network.

 What is civic engagement?

 Civic engagement is the process of connecting individuals of diverse cultural, religious or ethnic backgrounds in society who share common interests and work for the common good by addressing issues of public concern.
 As an umbrella organization for several institutions to form a nationwide network, AfSV has been working toward promoting community service, education, and interfaith dialogue.
 With this initiative, we hope to support and recognize young social innovators who contribute meaningfully to society through civic engagement.

 Gather a group of at least 3 members

 If you don’t have a group, please fill out the Intent to Participate Form below and we can help you match with other young leaders who are interested.

 Find a mentor before or after submitting their proposal.

 A mentor must be an adult professional with prior mentoring experience in any area.
 A mentor cannot be a college student.

 Please contact us if you need assistance finding a mentor and we will try our best to match you with a mentor.

 Intent to participate – Accepted on a rolling basis November 30, 2023 – Project proposal deadline February 15, 2024 – Status report deadline April 15, 2024 – Final submission deadline June 15, 2024 – Award ceremony